murabus/murabus/content/post/2022-06-24-practical-introduction-to-mapping-with-stata/index.markdown

 projects: []
 ---

+In this tutorial, we will draw a chloropleth map (assigning various colors to levels of a variable to show intensity) of mosque density in Turkey at the district level.[^1] In this first step of spatial analysis, we need two separate things: A map with the required boundaries marking the units we are interested in, and substantive data corresponding to the geographical units marked by the borders in the map.
+[^1]: For a more detailed and formal introduction, please see the multi-part series of [Asjad Naqvi](https://medium.com/the-stata-guide/covid-19-visualizations-with-stata-part-4-maps-fbd4fe2642f6).

 [Shapefiles](https://data.humdata.org/dataset/turkey-administrative-boundaries-levels-0-1-2)

 We will need the **turkey_administrativelevels0_1_2.zip** file.
 This zip file contains the administrative boundaries for the country, provinces, and districts.
 In this tutorial, we will create a detailed map, and we will need to use the ...